 When I imagine a good handling bike I often visualise Steve McQueen in The Great Escape.
 Not the famous barbed wire jump which was actually done by a mate of his, but the riding he does beforehand while trying to outrun the jerries along the lanes and across the fields.
-The way he chucks that 170-kilo TR6 around on ordinary tyres and suspension, skid-turning with the back brake and sliding around but in control, always struck me as an perfection in moto/rider interaction.
-With a hefty old dog like the Triumph it must be down to skilful riding of course, as well as a low slung machine, but if a bike can bring out that sort of confidence I’d be pleased with it.
+The way he chucks that 170-kilo TR6 around on ordinary tyres and suspension, skid-turning with the back brake and sliding around but in control, always struck me as optimal moto/rider interaction.
+With a hefty old dog like the Triumph it must be down to skilful riding too, as well as a low slung machine, but if a bike can bring out that sort of confidence I’d be pleased with it.

 My 650X wasn’t in such good shape when I rocked up at Hyperpro’s workshop, halfway between Erik’s Hot Rod Bar and the Hook van Holland ferry port.
-It felt like the Country’s head bearings were notching, and in the last 1000 miles the shock felt shot too.
+It felt like the head bearings were notching, and in the last 1000 miles the shock felt shot too.
 I didn’t feel like the Cooler King throwing it into roundabouts while in fact heading for the kerb.
-I thought oh well, I’ve lost much touch but at least the Xco is jolly economical and the switches fall easily to hand.
+I thought oh well, I’ve finally lost much touch but at least the Xco is jolly economical and the switches fall easily to hand.

-Then Bas at Hyperpro suggested I came over for a custom suspension fitment.
+Bas at Hyperpro suggested I came over for a custom suspension fitment.
 In his experience, being there with your bike makes all the difference.
 Everyone told me I’d spend the whole day at his workshop watching him work and they weren’t wrong.

 During suspension transplants he told me they get through a lot of headsets at the HP workshop.
 The Xco’s relatively elastic alloy stem doesn’t help in this regard, though Bas admitted his hard running BMW G/S (see below) eats a set every 5000km or so.

 I wasn’t expecting it, but Bas got stuck in and replaced my worn bearings.
 I still don’t get how this notching occurs; fork impact + wear + lack of care and grease I guess.
-Once fitted, he points out the noticeable change in resistance when tightening the 10mm hex headstock adjustment nut (left) by just a couple of degrees.
+Once fitted, he pointed out the noticeable change in resistance when tightening the 10mm hex headstock adjustment nut (left) by just a couple of degrees.
 That’ll need doing in 1000 miles as the bearings bed in.

 I’ve always doubted the genuine advantage of UPD forks.
-The best explanation I recall is that the heavy steel slider element sits lower for lower CoG, but then the alloy needs to be thicker to withstand the triple clamps and the steel is unsprung weight.
+The best explanation I recall reading is that the heavy steel slider element sits lower for lower CoG, but then the alloy needs to be thicker to withstand the triple clamps and the steel is undesirable unsprung weight.
 To me they just look ‘upside down’ with a vulnerable slider out in the breeze.

-There’s only so much you can do to the forks unless you replace them with something else.
-It doesn’t have to be anything flash, Bas recommends starting with a right-way-up fork from a DRZ400 which are easily found on ebay for under 100 quid.
+There’s only so much you can do to Xforks unless you replace them with something else.
+It doesn’t have to be anything flash either, Bas recommends a right-way-up fork from a DRZ400 which are easily found on ebay for under 100 quid.
 I just bought a set for £55 and plan to get them Hyperpro’d.

-Once the sliders were as clean as they could be Bas renewed the seals and cleaned up the inner bushes which run between the telescoping sections.
+Once the sliders were as clean as they could be, Bas renewed the seals and cleaned up the bushes which run between the telescoping sections.
 He then slotted in the appropriate Hyperpro forks springs (left) and slipped in a lesser quantity of lighter oil (heavy oil is used to disguise soft forks).
 Bas explained why fork oil should be changed; not so much because it breaks down like motor oil but because it collects contaminants and humidity so needs flushing if you’re to avoid tedious seal failure.
+To stop that happening too soon, before remounting the forks Bas slipped on a pair of neoprene socks to protect the sliders.

-Linear springs can be factory wound by the mile and then chopped up like salami, but each progressive spring has to be made individually; a more sophisticated and higher end solution.
-Bas had a good trick to demonstrate their efficacy: two little finger springs (above), one linear, one progressive.
+Linear springs can be factory wound by the mile and then chopped up like salami, but each progressive spring has to be made individually; it’s a more sophisticated and higher end solution and Bas had a good trick to demonstrate their efficacy: two little finger springs (above), one linear, one progressive.
 The purple progressive spring is easier to compress initially but, unlike the yellow linear one, is impossible to compress fully.
 Progressive compression in a nutshell.

-According to Bas, stiction is the nemesis of smooth suspension operation and the reason many riders misdiagnose ‘harshness’.
-Of course ensuring friction-free operation while hammering telescopic tubes over corrugations or flexing them under hard braking is all asking a bit much, but with careful assembly and maintenance, stiction can be minimised.
+According to Bas, stiction is the nemesis of smooth suspension response and the reason many riders misdiagnose ‘harshness’.
+Of course ensuring friction-free operation while hammering your telescoping tubes over corrugations or flexing them under hard braking is all asking a bit much, but with careful assembly and maintenance, stiction can be minimised.
 Only then can the full effects of a finely tuned shock be appreciated.
-Before remounting the forks Bas slipped on a pair of neoprene socks to protect the sliders.

-All these years I managed fine on my Teneres and whatnot, just jacking them up at the back and pushing a bit of sawn off bar end under the fork caps for pre-load.
+All these years I managed fine on my Teneres and whatnot, just jacking them up at the back and pushing a bit of sawn off bar end under the fork caps for some pre-load.
 The one bike I had with good OE suspension – the XRL650 for Desert Riders – was notably better than the previous XTs.
 Many times I’d get out of shape and expect to be going over the bars, only to have the superior front forks save the day.
 On that trip we all fitted K Tech progressive springs.

 The problem had always been on the back where nothing short of several hundred quid’s worth of WP or Ohlins seemed a lot of money for an uncertain result.
 As long as it didn’t bottom out, that was fine with me.
 The fatigue and boat-like handling just came with territory when riding heavily laden travel bikes in the desert.

 Bas doesn’t just invite you to lounge by the coffee machine while he whips a shock off the shelf and pops it on your bike.
 He builds the unit up from scratch, adding in shims across the damping apertures to suit your bike, weight, riding style and anticipated loads.
-I was getting Hyperpro’s top end 461 model (similar to left) with hydraulically adjusted preload (like the OE Sachs unit), 45 clicks of rebound damping at the base, and two settings for low-speed and high-speed compression damping on the remote reservoir.
-This latter feature is what’s missing from most average shocks but adds to the spring’s resistance and is what makes a big difference to fine tuning with changing loads.
+I was getting Hyperpro’s top end 461 model (similar to left) with hydraulically adjusted preload (like the OE Sachs unit), 45 clicks of rebound damping at the base, and two settings covering low-speed plus high-speed compression damping on the remote reservoir.
+This latter feature is what’s missing from most average shocks but adds to the spring’s downward resistance and is what makes a big difference to fine tuning with changing loads.

 Once the insides were assembled, the unit was charged with oil and the remote reservoir attached.
 In here there’s a bladder of nitrogen gas separated from the shock’s oil which feeds into the reservoir via the hose.
 A separate gas bladder can just as easily be located in the body of the shock if there’s room, though it runs cooler outside.
-Nitrogen is used as it’s dense and so less prone to leaking, compared to regular air (which is 78% nitrogen anyway).
+Nitrogen is used as it’s dense and so less prone to leaking away, compared to regular air (which is 78% nitrogen anyway).

 After at least ten hours of methodical work, my Xco had been resprung.
 It sat maybe half an inch higher, though I could still get both feet flat on the floor.
 A quick blast round the block wasn’t night and day but revealed improved steering on the first bend; it went where I wanted in a predictable manner.
 Then a few dried mud bumps along the edge of a field got both ends pumping smoothly.
 All well there.

 Having no less than four adjustments on the shock is going to take some experimentation to see the best results, and they’ll vary with load and terrain.
-That will be something I’ll get to grips with in North Africa later in the year and who knows, I might find myself riding like I was being chased by a pack of stormtroopers
+That will be something I’ll get to grips with in North Africa later in the year and who knows, I might find myself riding like I was being chased by a pack of stormtroopers.

 In return for the work and suspension Hyperpro have been offered an advert in the future 6.2 reprint of AMH.